digitalgust/java2llvm/README.md

 ### Known issue:
-* No GC ,can add if free time.
+* No GC.
-* Maybe some of java instruction can't work, need test
+* Maybe some of java instruction can't work
 * some of java instruction behavior simplify , eg. invokevirtual
 * Object memory allocation , like NO inheirt parent class field.